starwit/lj-projectbuilder/docs/deployment.md

 ## Server Deployment (public, with docker-compose)

-:heavy_exclamation_mark: This deployment is not recommended for high user-counts.
-A downtime is needed for doing updates.
-Use e.g. Kubernetes deployment to ensure a failsave and stable environment.
+:heavy_exclamation_mark: This deployment is not recommended for high user counts.
+Downtime is needed for doing updates.
+Use e.g. Kubernetes deployment to ensure a failsafe and stable environment.

 ### Usage of different scripts